Arc-transitive bicirculants: Introduction

 A transitive permutation group $G\leqslant \Sym(\Omega)$ is said to be \emph{quasiprimitive}, if every non-trivial normal subgroup of $G$ is transitive on $\Omega$, while $G$ is said to be \emph{bi-quasiprimitive} if every non-trivial normal subgroup of $G$ has at most two orbits on $\Omega$ and there exists one which has exactly two orbits on $\Omega$.
 Quasiprimitivity is a generalisation of primitivity as every normal subgroup of a primitive group is transitive, but there exist quasiprimitive groups which are not primitive.
 For more information about quasiprimitive and bi-quasiprimitive permutation groups, refer to \cite{Praeger-1993-onanscott,Praeger-2,Praeger-2003-biq}.

 The proof of Theorem \ref{bicirculant-reduction-th2} proceeds as follows.
 Let $\Gamma$ be a connected $G$-arc-transitive bicirculant with at least three vertices (otherwise $\Gamma=\K_2$).
 Let $N$ be a normal subgroup of $G$ maximal with respect to having at least $3$ orbits.
-It is proved in Theorem \ref{bic-reduction-th2} that: $\Gamma$ is an $r$-cover of $\Gamma_N$ and $G/N\leqslant\Aut(\Gamma_N)$, $\Gamma_N$ is $G/N$-arc-transitive and is either a circulant or a bicirculant, and $G/N$ is quasiprimitive or bi-quasiprimitive on $V(\Gamma_N)$.
+It is proved in Theorem 3.3 that: $\Gamma$ is an $r$-cover of the quotient graph induced by $N$ whose automorphism group contains $G/N$, this quotient graph is $G/N$-arc-transitive and is either a circulant or a bicirculant, and $G/N$ is quasiprimitive or bi-quasiprimitive on its vertex set.
 The families of vertex quasiprimitive and bi-quasiprimitive arc-transitive circulants are obtained in Proposition \ref{circ-biqp-th1}.
 Then we determine precisely the vertex quasiprimitive arc-transitive bicirculants in Proposition \ref{bicirculant-quasiprimitive-th1}, and a key part of the proof is M\"{u}ller's classification of primitive groups containing a cyclic subgroup with two orbits.
 The vertex bi-quasiprimitive arc-transitive bicirculants are given in Propositions \ref{bicirc-biqp-lem2} and \ref{bicir-biqp-2}.
 Note that the graphs in Theorem \ref{bicirculant-reduction-th2} do not necessarily have an arc-transitive quasiprimitive or bi-quasiprimitive group of automorphisms for all values of the parameters.
 Each of the graphs in $(a)-(g)$ is either an arc-transitive bicirculant or an arc-transitive circulant by Lemmas \ref{basiccirc-1} and \ref{basiccirc-3}.
 Moreover, the ones that are circulants have a normal cover that is an arc-transitive bicirculant by Lemma \ref{circ-sdc}.

-Finally, in Section 6, we relate Theorem \ref{bicirculant-reduction-th2} to the classifications of arc-transitive bicriculants of valencies 3, 4 and 5.
+Finally, in Section 6, we relate Theorem \ref{bicirculant-reduction-th2} to the classifications of arc-transitive bicirculants of valencies 3, 4 and 5.